kubeshop/monokle/docs/features.md

 ![Managing Optional References](img/optionalreferences2.png)

-You can always disable it in the Settings pane by selecting “Ignore Optional Unsatisfied Links.”
+You can disable this behavior in the Settings pane by selecting “Ignore Optional Unsatisfied Links.”

 ![Managing Optional references](img/optionalreferences3.png)

 ## “Unknown Resource Kind” Shown In Navigator

-In Monokle 1.3.0, the unrecognized resources shown under a dedicated “Unknown” section are placed at the bottom of Navigator.
+In Monokle 1.3.0 unrecognized resources show under a dedicated “Unknown” section are placed at the bottom of Navigator.

 ![Unknown Resource Kind](img/unknown.png)

 ## Notification Centre

-In Monokle 1.3.0, a Notification center is added that allows you to have a quick view of all the past notifications.
+In Monokle 1.3.0, a Notification center is added that gives you a quick view of all the past notifications.

 ![Notification Centre](img/notifications.png)